ArturoGuerra/tns-csi/TESTING.md

 kubectl get pv
 ```

-Manually clean up any remaining datasets/shares in storage system UI if needed.
+Manually clean up any remaining datasets/shares in TrueNAS UI if needed.